anastasia-a-zhivaeva/tic-tac-toe/README.md

 # TicTacToe game

 This project was created during [React Tutorial](https://reactjs.org/tutorial/tutorial.html) \
-Then it was re-written in TypeScript and split by components
+Then it was re-written in TypeScript and split by components. \
+The project is also tested with Jest and Testing Library but not fully covered, just for learning how to test.

 ---